avnet-iotconnect/avnet-iotc-mtb-xensiv-example/QUICKSTART_AZURE.md

   Ma0O+81heMCpsb9j/6/7ucw9iGVRpykvug==
   -----END CERTIFICATE-----
   ```
-* Copy the certificate from the terminal including the "BEGIN" and "END" lines
+* Copy the certificate from the terminal including the "BEGIN" and "END" lines and save for later use.
-* Use a tool such as [this website](https://www.samltool.com/fingerprint.php) and paste in the certificate to generate a fingerprint (leave all the options at default)
-* Make note of the generated *fingerprint*

 ## Cloud Account Setup
 This guide requires an IoTConnect account on Azure.